 Does anaplasia mean cancer?

 Anaplasia is almost exclusively seen in malignant (cancerous) tumours.
-It is exceedingly rare to find anaplastic cells in a benign (non-cancerous) tumour.
+Finding anaplastic cells in a benign (non-cancerous) tumour is exceedingly rare.
 For this reason, the presence of anaplasia typically indicates that the tumour is malignant, meaning it has the potential to invade nearby tissues and spread to other parts of the body.